Overview

 • how many tablets you took?

-• if you took the tablets all at once or over more than an hour?
+• if you took the tablets all together or over more than an hour?

-If you forget to give us this information or think something you told us might not be correct, tell a doctor or nurse immediately before you leave.
+If you forget to give us this information or think that something you told us might not be correct, tell a doctor or nurse immediately.
+You need to do this before you leave hospital.

 After you leave hospital